AI assistant — not human

 Power BI Copilot lets enterprise users query data in plain English, auto-generate DAX measures, and produce narrative report summaries.
 It requires a Microsoft Fabric F64+ capacity or Premium Per User (PPU) license.
 This guide covers capabilities, licensing, semantic model readiness, governance, and deployment steps for 2026.

-Transform enterprise analytics with AI-powered natural language queries, automated narrative generation, and intelligent DAX assistance.
-The complete guide to deploying Power BI Copilot with governance, security, and Fabric capacity planning.
+Transform enterprise analytics using AI-powered tools.
+These include natural language queries, automated narrative generation, and intelligent DAX assistance.

-Copilot in Power BI adds AI capabilities directly to the report authoring and consumption experience.
-It does not replace DAX — it generates DAX on behalf of business users who cannot write it themselves.
+Copilot in Power BI improves how users create and view reports with AI features.
+It does not replace DAX.
+Instead, it generates DAX for business users who cannot write it themselves.

 Copilot is a premium feature.
 Not all Power BI licensing tiers include it.